rohanddave/tessa/README.md

 11. The repo is marked `registered` in the Postgres-backed repo registry.
 12. The Kafka message is committed only after successful processing.

-`repo.updated` and `repo.deleted` event routes exist in the model and topic layout, but the fully wired business flow is still focused on `repo.created`.
+`repo.updated` and `repo.deleted` event routes also exist now. `repo.updated` has a working manifest-diff flow, while `repo.deleted` remains simpler and focused on cleanup.

 ## Repository layout